Chickpea Blondies Recipe

 a stack of three healthy peanut butter chickpea blondies with melty chocolate fresh from the oven

-If you make and love our recipes, it would mean so much to me if you would leave a comment and rating!
-And don’t forget to follow along with us on Instagram, Pinterest, Facebook, and Youtube – be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so we can see your creations!
+If you make and love my recipes, it would mean so much to me if you would leave a comment and rating!
+And don’t forget to follow along on Instagram, Pinterest, Facebook, TikTok and Youtube – be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so I can see your creations!

-Healthy Peanut Butter Blondies (Chickpea Blondies)
+Peanut Butter Chickpea Blondies

 Laura

-4.96 from 96 votes
+4.97 from 104 votes

 Course Dessert, Snack